 Alternatively, the Tirol Mountain Bike Safari is a lift-assisted trail that stretches for 670 km across the Austrian Alps.

-Check out the latest deals on holidays to Austria with TUI, and you could be enjoying an altogether different kind of experience this summer.
-You can also find out more about the weather in Austria, and see when we think is the very best time to go to make the most of all these exciting attractions.
+Ready to experience Austria?
+Check out the latest deals on holidays to Austria with TUI and you could be enjoying an altogether different kind of break this summer.

 More about Austria